ShantanuShinde/Professor-Course-Insight-Bot/README.md

 With MySQL installed in your machine, run the following command to load `insight_database.sql` into your MySQL server.
 > mysql -u root -p insight_database < insight_database.sql

+To save updated database into the file, run the following command
+> mysqldump -u root -p insight_database > insight_database.sql